Contracts & Policy Development

-We have found that many businesses have contracts that do not necessarily reflect current UK employment legislation, and they have no policies or procedures in place to support them for changes going forward.
-At Jay Webb Consultancy we can help you to ensure that not only are your contracts of employment worth the paper they are written on, but also that the policies and procedures within your business are fit for purpose, reflect your particular industry and comply with current legislation.
+Over the years we have found that many businesses either don’t have any contracts in place or have contracts that do not reflect current UK employment legislation, and they have no policies or procedures in place to support them for changes going forward.
+At Jay Webb Consultancy we can help you to ensure that not only are your contracts of employment worth the paper they are written on, but also that the policies and procedures within your business are fit for purpose, reflect your industry, and comply with current legislation.

 As the central administrative core of every company and organisation, policies and procedures can make or break a business.
 More importantly, they can have either a positive or negative effect on your workforce.
 For instance, if your policies reduce your employee’s ability to be effective in the workplace, staff may not have enough to do or may be limited in what they can achieve resulting in them becoming bored and uninspired, leading to a downturn in production.
 At the other extreme, over-cracking the whip could leave you wide open to grievances relating to stress.